 Abandoned for many years, the building has now been converted into apartments for neither the poor nor the disadvantaged.

 More philanthropy: on the right, the Whitechapel Library and Museum of 1892, funded by a gift from Passmore Edwards; on the left, the striking Whitechapel Art Gallery of 1901, funded by Canon Samuel Barnett and designed by C. Harrison Townsend.
 The gallery has no permanent collection but has staged some major exhibitions, including Guernica in 1938 and later exhibitions of Jackson Pollock, David Hockney, and Lucien Freud.
-Easy to get to, too, with the Aldgate East tube station right there in the adjoining library.
+The Aldgate East tube station is close as can be.

 In an echo of Andrew Carnegie, the newspaper editor Passmore Edwards built two dozen libraries in England, including this one.
 In his autobiography, from 1905, he explained his gift this way: "When I was a boy I should have jumped with joy if I could have found a corner in a reading-room for an hour or two a day, or have been enabled to take books home as boys and girls can do now where public libraries exist."